ali01bd-pixel/thirtsite/README.md

 Add more generators as functions in `app.js` and add an option in the `#designMode` select.

 Important: this is an original implementation based on the visual behavior you described/supplied, not a copy of proprietary source code from another website.

+## Combined Illustrator artboard

+**Download All as One SVG** creates a single SVG file containing every generated poster/design on one artboard.
+Each poster is placed in its own SVG `<g>` group, so Illustrator can open the single file while keeping the shapes editable.

+The artboard column count and gap can be changed from the sidebar.

+Backgrounds are now automatically built as vivid multi-stop gradients from the selected background color and the active design palette, with subtle glow overlays.